damiencollard/discourse-article/README.md

 [nice-citation](https://github.com/damiencollard/nice-citation) to get
 even nicer looking citations.
 In that case, the Discourse Article treatment must appear *before* the Nice Citation treatment -- this Usage below

-The treatment only applies to Discourse e-mails (detected based on the `From` header containing `@discoursemail.com`).
+This treatment only applies to Discourse e-mails (based on the `From` header containing `@discoursemail.com`).

+## Code + paragraphs

+This treatment is *disabled* by default.

+Fenced code blocks, which are delimited by triple backticks (```) are moved into separate paragraphs, so as to ease the next treatment: wrapping of paragraphs.

+Non-code paragraphs are fill-wrapped to `fill-column` columns.

+**NOTE**: Code blocks are not highlighted yet.

+**NOTE**: If a paragraph contains (non-fenced) code blocks, this will likely garble the code, hence its being disabled by default.

 ## Installation